-We experience fluctuations in revenues and related costs on a seasonal basis, which are primarily seen in the quarter ended March 31.
-Specifically, our recurring revenue is positively impacted in the quarter ended March 31 as a result of our preparation of W-2 documents for our clients' employees in advance of tax filing requirements.
-The seasonal fluctuations in revenues also positively impact gross profits during the quarter ended March 31.
-Our historical results for the quarter ended March 31 should not be considered a reliable indicator of our future results of operations.
-Our interest income earned on funds held for clients is also positively impacted during the quarter ended March 31 as a result of our increased collection of funds held for clients.
-Certain payroll taxes are primarily collected during the quarter ended March 31 and subsequently remitted.
+We experience fluctuations in revenues and related costs on a seasonal basis, which are primarily seen in our fiscal third quarter, which ends on March 31 of each year.
+Specifically, our recurring revenue is positively impacted in our fiscal third quarter as a result of our preparation of W-2 documents for our clients' employees in advance of tax filing requirements.
+The seasonal fluctuations in revenues also positively impact gross profits during our fiscal third quarter.
+Our historical results for our fiscal third quarter should not be considered a reliable indicator of our future results of operations.
+Our interest income earned on funds held for clients is also positively impacted during our fiscal third quarter as a result of our increased collection of funds held for clients.
+Certain payroll taxes are primarily collected during our fiscal third quarter and subsequently remitted.

-Implementation revenues are also typically higher during the quarter ended March 31 as many of our new clients elect to implement our services following a calendar year-end.
+Implementation revenues are also typically higher during our fiscal third quarter as many of our new clients elect to implement our services following a calendar year-end.
 Implementation gross profit varies on a quarterly basis as costs are generally fixed in the near-term, while revenues vary based on the number of new client implementations.